todomodo/java-code-challenge/README.md

   4. Write automated tests for your work.
 Be prepared to advocate for your choices.
   5. Use Java as the programming language.

+# Where is the code?
+look under src/net/todorov

-# How to build (optional, I have included a working JAR for your convenience)
+# How to build ?
 It was built with IntelliJ IDEA 2018.3.4 on 64bit Ubuntu 18.04.
 Also:

 ```